-Route Information: May 12, 2014 - Time Trial
+Route Information: May 20, 2016 - Stage 6 Time Trial

 The city presents a fascinating blend of the past and future.
-Folsom's recently revitalized Historic District offers great shopping, dining, and energetic nightlife, set amidst historic architecture and wonderful scenery.
+Folsom's revitalized Historic District offers great shopping, dining, and energetic nightlife, set amidst historic architecture and wonderful scenery.
 Shopping and dining opportunities abound throughout the city, and major and emerging corporations call Folsom home.
-Those seeking adventure beyond the city limits find easy access for day trips to Sacramento, Lake Tahoe, and hundreds of Sierra foothill wineries.
+Those seeking adventure beyond the city limits find easy access for day trips to Sacramento, Lake Tahoe, and dozens of Sierra foothill wineries.

 Named the "Best place to raise a family in California," (WalletHub), Folsom's residents take great pride in the safety and sense of community that the city provides, and the 72,000 culturally diverse residents range from young families to active retirees.

 The highly-rated Folsom Cordova Unified School District operates 15 schools in the city, including Folsom High School and Vista del Lago High School, both recognized on the Best High Schools list by U.S. News and World Report.
 Folsom Lake Community College – one of the fastest growing in the country – now features the Harris Center, a regional arts center hosting world-class arts and entertainment.

 Folsom's name is recognizable throughout the world in part due to the prison that Johnny Cash made famous – Folsom State Prison.
 In 2014, the City opened the Johnny Cash Trail and Bike/Pedestrian bridge overcrossing, which highlights the legacy of the musician and the unique architecture of the prison.
 With the bike trail infrastructure in place, the City has launched an innovative capital campaign for a world-class Johnny Cash Trail Art Experience public art project and Legacy Park that will create an extraordinary interactive experience honoring the Man in Black.